Exercise Ball as Office Chair?

 3. Stop if you have pain.

 A painful exercise session is usually a counterproductive one.
 If you notice pain, pins & needles, burning or electrical sensations and/or numbness down an arm or leg, see your doctor.
+These are signs of nerve root damage, which is often caused by herniated disc and/or other serious spinal conditions.

 4. Initiate spinal motion from the pelvis.

-With the pelvis as home to the all-powerful core muscles, starting there (by tilting it) is perhaps the most effective way to develop core strength.
+The spine gets foundational support from the pelvic bone.
+With the pelvis and trunk as home to the all-powerful core muscles, starting with seated tilts is an effective way to develop core strength on an exercise ball.

 5. Get better quality ab work by keeping your feet flat and relaxed on the floor, toes pointed forward.